 - NDVI values ranging from 0.6 to 0.8 indicate tropical and temperate forests.

 We know that plants have chlorophyll which absorb sunlight for photosynthesis .Chlorophyll immensely absorbs visible light (0.4 to 0.7 microns) for photosynthesis, whereas structure of cells of leaves immensely reflect near-infrared light (0.7 to 1.1 microns).
 If a plant is healthy, it will have large amount of chlorophyll on it’s leaves and will absorb good amount of visible light from 0.4 to 0.7 microns and reflect quite less of it and vice-versa.

-For research purposes (non-farming usage), Farmonaut provides access to satellite imagery of any place around the through our website and android app.
-The satellite imagery is provided at the cheapest market rates.
-Accessing satellite imagery through our website is a fairly simple process:
+For research purposes (non-farming usage), Farmonaut provides access to satellite imagery of any place around the through our android app.

 For agricultural purposes, Farmonaut provides satellite based crop health monitoring system on our android app, through which farmers can select their field and identify the regions of the field at which the crop growth is not normal.
 Upon identifying that region of their fields, they can simply pay a visit to that part of the field and identify if the problem has already started.
 If it has not, the farmer can take preventive remedies by applying more fertilizers, plant growth regulators etc. If the problem has already started, they can simply explain their problem to Farmonaut’s crop issue identification system and get real-time govt. approved remedies.
 The satellite imagery is updated every 2-5 days and has a resolution of 10 meters which is 2 times better than google maps in rural India.